 When Tax Laws Shift After a Trust Is Created

 Tax codes change.
-A trust created five or ten years ago may have been carefully structured around exemptions, deductions, or rates that no longer exist.
-When that happens, the trust's terms can work against the settlor's original tax strategy rather than support it.
+A trust created years ago may have been built around exemptions or rates that no longer exist.
+As a result, the trust's terms can work against the settlor's original tax strategy.

 To achieve the settlor's tax objectives, the court may modify the terms of a trust in a manner that is not contrary to the settlor's probable intention.
 The court may provide that the modification has retroactive effect.

-A.R.S. § 14-10416This statute gives the court authority to update trust terms so they align with the settlor's tax goals, even if the original language does not account for current law.
-The critical guardrail is that changes cannot contradict the settlor's probable intention.
-The court is not rewriting the trust from scratch; it is adjusting the mechanics so the original goals can still be achieved.
+A.R.S. § 14-10416This statute gives the court authority to update trust terms so they align with the settlor's tax goals.
+The court must approve the changes because they affect beneficiary rights.
+The court is not rewriting the trust from scratch.

 The Power of Retroactive Modification

-Retroactive effect allows the court to treat the trust as though the modification had been in place all along.
-This can be especially important for trusts that need to qualify for specific federal tax treatment, such as charitable remainder trusts or trusts structured around the estate tax exemption.
-If a technical defect threatens the trust's qualification, retroactive correction can preserve the intended tax benefit.
+Retroactive effect lets the court treat the trust as if the change had been in place all along.
+For example, this matters for trusts that must qualify for federal tax treatment.
+Charitable remainder trusts and trusts built around the estate tax exemption often need this tool.